angular/angular-phonecat/README.md

 npm install
 ```

+This will also run bower, which will download the angular files needed for the current step of the
+tutorial.

 Most of the scripts described below will run this automatically but it doesn't do any harm to run
 it whenever you like.